 - Starting the week of March 15, 2020, there was a 30% decrease in total visit activity, including new patient visits, established patient visits, and hospital visits.

-- Overall physician work relative value units (a measure which impacts various aspects of staffing and reimbursement) initially decreased approximately 30% and has since recovered to within 90% of pre-COVID-19 rates.
+- Overall physician work relative value units (a measure which impacts various aspects of staffing and reimbursement) initially decreased approximately 30% and has since recovered to and possibly exceeded pre-COVID-19 rates.

 - While chemotherapy infusion visits have not significantly changed, there was a decrease in non-chemotherapy infusion visits throughout March and April, which may have since recovered in early June.